CounterpartyXCP/Documentation/Installation/windows.md

 # Counterparty Dependencies on Windows

-**NOTE:** These instructions cover building counterpartyd as 32-bit.
-This will work with both 32-bit and 64-bit versions of Windows, and is the simplier and recommended approach
+**NOTE:** These instructions are for a 32-bit installation.
+This will work with both 32-bit and 64-bit versions of Windows, and is the simplier and recommended approach.

 ## Generic Dependencies